 7. The Shipping authentication Email

 You’d probably want to fit in as much data about shipping as you can in this email.
 That could be as straightforward as adding a link to the shipping service website, estimates about the arrival date, and the name of the shipping provider, tracking code and so on.
 Your shipping confirmation emails must have a foundation of useful information before you add on the layers of CTAs, images and some fancy templates.
+If you want to add extra value, you can provide your customers, for example, with more information on their shipping status using a tool like My Package Tracking.

 8. The Purchase Receipts email